IBM-Cloud/docs/services/mobilepush/interactive_notifications.md

 From the {{site.data.keyword.mobilepushshort}} console:

-1. Under the notification tab in Push dashboard, click **Send Notification**.
+1. On the notification tab in Push dashboard, click **Send Notification**.
 2. Choose your notification recipients and click **Next**.
 3. In the compose notification page, interactive push can be sent by setting the Type to either Default or Mixed and specifying the Category value under Advanced Options tab.
 To configure the category value on the client, check **Handling interactive {{site.data.keyword.mobilepushshort}}** in native iOS application section.